PerezHz/NEOs.jl/README.md

 ## Usage

+The `pha` directory contains the `apophis.jl` script which performs an orbit determination for asteroid (99942) Apophis from optical and radar astrometry.
+In order to run this script, the environment corresponding to the `Project.toml` contained in the `pha` directory has to be active and instantiated.
+This can be done, for example, by running the following command from the `pha` directory:

+``julia -e `import Pkg; Pkg.activate(); Pkg.instantiate()` # run this from the `pha` directory ``

-The `apophis.jl` file in the `pha` directory contains an example script.
-This script may be called as:
+Once the `pha` environment is active, this script may be called from the `pha` directory with the default settings as:

+`julia --project apophis.jl`

+The `--help` option can be passed to see a list of the customizable settings

 `julia --project apophis.jl --help`